harrysmale/EmpiricalProject/README.md

     - The initial web scrape included this within the 'Learning' column, but it was separated out for clarity, and because it is not always present
     - The seperation was done using regex

-## Data Management
+### Data Management

-- The dataManagementPython.py file contains the code to read the CSV file, store its data in an SQLite database, and then create separate tables for each unique 'Origin'.
+- The relationaldatabases.py file contains the code to read the CSV file, store its data in an SQLite database, and use relational databases to make the data more manageable.
+This file also contains the SQL queries which add a list of countries that speak the language to the database, which is used to create the map in the blog.
+- The database is a file called duolingoDatabase.db
+- There is also a file named dataInvestigation.sql which contains some SQL queries to investigate the data in the database.

+### Blog

+- The blog is written in Jupyter Notebook and contains various visualisations of the data.

+## Running the Project

+- To run the project, you will need Python 3.x and SQLite3 installed on your machine, along with the libraries imported in the code.
+- The project is run in the following order:
+  1. Run the web scraping code (duolingoWebScrape.py) to create the CSV file.
+  2. Run the data management code (relationaldatabases.py) to create the SQLite database and add the data to it.
+  3. Run the code in the Jupyer Notebook (blog.ipynb) to create the visualisations.
+- Additionally, the queries in dataInvestigation.sql can be run to investigate the data in the database.